 07 May Are you Ready?
-A Sanitation Guide to Prepare Your Facility for Reopening
+A Sanitation Guide to Prevent Your Facility from Outbreaks

 Here are some steps any business owner can take today to develop a cleaning and disinfection plan, that can be implemented, maintained and updated as we move through the various phases of reopening.
 These recommendations are in addition to your routine cleaning program.